pmservice/best-heart-drug-selection/README.md

 1. Open your instance of [IBM Watson Machine Learning][pa].
 2. Go to *Service Credentials* pane and press *View Credentials*.
 Copy json provided (url, username, password).
 3. Create *./config/local.json* file by copying *./config/local.json.template* file.
 Edit the *local.json* file and paste obtained pm-20 credentials.
-4. Start your local application.
+4. Start your local application `npm start`.
 You should be able to interact with the *IBM Watson Machine Learning* service e.g. by listing the deployments.

 # License